brwnj/cu_projects/README.md

 + compare within a patient or across all depending on time to process
 + only compare CDR3 within length +- 2

++ overlaps between clones
++ overlaps of CDR3 sequences of all vs all

++ stats for v, d, and j families so they know the distribution of the composition
++ this has to do with vh families and what not
++ tables with dists, they'll run any stats
++ individual sequences that are duplicated many times (would be across )

++ same v and j region, unlikely to have different CDR3 sequence
++ need to have another column in the metadata counting those unique sequences in this manner
++ don't care about the actual CDR3 sequence at this point
++ need population dist for these sequences as well

++ MS and NMO see higher perc. within vh2 and vh4

++ overlapping > binning > alignments

 #Cohrs
 + HOMER pipeline with design